rceid/transport_weather/README.md

  The user can submit ridership data for a non-prexisting year/month combination, which is handled and processed by the speed layer.
 Entries will be viewable on the page *i) Explore Monthly Divvy and CTA usage with weather by year*.

  **iv) View ML Models Predicting Divvy Trip Duration**:

+ The user can view the two regression models using the batch layer data.
+Models are described in part 7) Regression Models Using Transport and Weather Data.
  ___

 Many thanks to to Genaro Servín, who made the application's background picture freely available at: https://www.pexels.com/photo/person-riding-a-bicycle-during-rainy-day-763398/